the-nishant/DevCom/README.md

 Updated AndroidStudioChat.zip

 Chats added.
-Some minor bug fixes and delete chats would be added soon, along with notifications and sending files.
+Notifications added for requests and bugs fixed. delete chats would be added soon, along with sending files.